Peer to peer lending is a way to loan money to borrowers using an online platform.

 You (hopefully) make a profit

-You can usually lend money for as little as 31 days up to 6 years.
+It’s up to you but you can usually lend money for as little as 31 days and up to six years.

 There may be penalties for withdrawing early, so be careful about how long you tie up your money for.